dradaku/minniemissions/README.md

 ## 🔮 Future Development

 - **Ink!
-Smart Contract Integration:** Complete implementation of the smart contract layer
+Smart contract integration:** Complete implementation of the smart contract layer
-- **Backend API Development:** Build out the Node.js backend with database integration
+- **Backend API development:** Build out the Node.js backend with database integration
-- **IPFS Storage:** Add IPFS storage for mission proof submissions
+- **IPFS storage:** Add IPFS storage for mission proof submissions
-- **Streak Tracking:** Implement bonus rewards for consistent mission completion
+- **Streak tracking:** Implement bonus rewards for consistent mission completion
-- **Advanced Analytics:** Provide deeper insights for artists and brands
+- **Advanced analytics:** Provide deeper insights for artists and brands
-- **Mobile App:** Develop a companion mobile application
+- **Mobile app:** Develop a companion mobile application
+- **NFC membership card integrations:** Enable users access to NFC cards which they can use at IRL events for extra perks and discounts

 ## 📝 License